AdobeDocs/marketo-measure.en/help/marketo-measure-ultimate/migration-from-tier-to-marketo-measure-ultimate.md

 ---
 description: Learn about the migration process when moving from the [!DNL Marketo Measure] Tiered subscription to [!DNL Marketo Measure] Ultimate.
-hide: yes
-hidefromtoc: yes
 title: Migration from Tier to [!DNL Marketo Measure] Ultimate
 feature: Integration, Tracking, Attribution
 ---
 # Migration from Tier 1-2 to [!DNL Marketo Measure] Ultimate {#migration-from-tier-to-marketo-measure-ultimate}

-This article outlines the migration process for users moving from the Tier 1 or 2 subscription to Marketo Measure Ultimate.
+This article outlines the migration process for users moving from the Tier 1 or 2 subscription to [!DNL Marketo Measure] Ultimate.

 >[!IMPORTANT]
 >